General Therapy FAQs

 What does "parts" mean in therapy?

-In therapy, “parts” refers to the different sides of us that can show up in response to stress, relationships, or past experiences.
+In therapy, "parts" refers to the different sides of us that can show up in response to stress, relationships, or past experiences.
 For example, one part of you might want change, while another feels protective or hesitant.
-When using EMDR, we don’t try to push past these parts or get rid of them.
-Instead, we work to understand and respect them, helping them feel safer so the process can move forward at a pace that feels manageable.
+Rather than trying to push past or get rid of these parts, we work to understand and respect them, getting curious about what they need and helping them feel safe enough to engage in the process.

 What does working with religious trauma look like in therapy?